ShetiPhian/Localizations-and-Issues/README.md

 :Notes About Translations:

-I've created a Crowdin project: https://crowdin.com/project/shetiphian-minecraft-mods
+The perfered way to recieve translations is via a GitHub pull request, but for those who do perfer Crowdin you can do so here: https://crowdin.com/project/shetiphian-minecraft-mods

-The account word limit though restricts me to 12-13 languages (while still leaving room for expanding current translations)
+Keep in mind it gets checked less, and adding new keys is a bit anoying so it may be outof date.

-So I picked the seven I already had some translations for:
+Also the account word limit stops me from having all Minecraft supported languages, so I picked the seven I already had some translations for:
 - de_de: German
 - fr_fr: French
 - it_it: Italian